Code-Institute-Submissions/Real_Estate_Project/README.md

 This website has been tested in three ways, as this project runs in Django the framework itself already have some internal tests in order to make your codes run, also i have made couple tests using Coverage wich is a good way to make UnitTest in Python/Django framework.
 It shows the developer the percentage of what has been tested and what part of your code you may need to test, I've done around 62% of this project tests.
-The main test was made manually in the website testing every functionality, beacuse even if you to 100% of Coverage test it doesn't mean your project on crash but it means you have a very small probability to crash.
+The main test was made manually in the website testing every functionality because as a developer i know this kind of website need a lot assistence so some codes might change.

     1 - Main page you can access all the links and signup to site as well, view all the properties listed but 6 each page.
     2 - Property details works well and display everythin proposed